 Spend as long as you need to spend to feel relaxed and “your real self” again, rather than your stressed and anxious self.
 The more time out you need to take, the clearer the indication that you were way off center, over-stressed and over-stretched.
 You’ll know when you are back in your real self as you will feel much more alive with a greater sense of possibility.
 You may even hear some whispers, your intuition guiding you, gifting you with answers, nudges and a different perspective.

-Nicola Walker helps entrepreneurs and leaders to break through emotional and mental blocks to success—success without stress.
-She has been an inner freedom coach and hypnotherapist for nearly 20 years and is the author of the upcoming book, Joy in the Middle of the Mess: An Evolutionary Quest From Self Doubt to Success.
-Nicola is also the creator of intuitive methodologies for both decision-making and navigating challenges and transitions.
+Nicola Walker works with women who want a purposeful, passionate life to navigate the mess (the mind and their life’s circumstances and what’s happening in the world) so they can flourish and thrive!
+She has been an inner freedom coach and hypnotherapist for nearly 20 years and is the author of the upcoming book, Joy in the Middle of the Mess: An Evolutionary Adventure of Self Discovery in the Quest for Success.